 In addition, Christian County maintains local regulations (Christian County Food Ordinance) that offer guidance on issues specific to the county.
 Food establishments receive surprise inspections on a time-based rotation to ensure compliance with local and state food safety regulations.
 The results of these inspections are posted at the Health Department and are available to the public.

-Permits are required for vending food in Christian County in most cases and fees may apply.
+Permits are required for vending food in Christian County and fees will apply, unless exempt.
 Permitting requirements are described in the Christian County Food Ordinance.

 Food Safety Training